-Many AFLA members have studied or practiced law in more than one country and many are fluent in more than one language.
+Many AFLA members have studied or practiced law in more than one country and many are fluent in multiple languages.
 AFLA members include practitioners, judges, legal scholars and legal officers of international organizations including the United Nations.